The entire month of September will be dedicated to reading and writing

 Call for new language volunteers

 Many participants also work with a language volunteer.
-The Digi-Taalhuis could use more language volunteers!
+The Digi-Taalhuis could use even more language volunteers!

-If you would like to know more about what the Digi-Taalhuis has to offer or about working as a language volunteer, send an email to taalhuis.westmaasenwaal@bibliotheekrivierenland.nl or call 06 2312 8794.
+If you’d like to learn more about what the Digi-Taalhuis offers or about volunteering as a language volunteer, please email taalhuis.westmaasenwaal@bibliotheekrivierenland.nl or call 06 2312 8794.